klimb/rust-stargate/README.md

 I took a fresh look at UNIX userland (multiple layers, from 300+ commands, to shells) and decided to redo it...

 Stargate reimagines the UNIX command-line with structured data, intelligent tab completion, and a powerful scripting language featuring **built-in unit testing**, full OOP support, and type-safe object pipelines.
-No more text parsing—embrace object pipelines that are faster and infinitely more expressive.
+No more text parsing.
+Embrace stardust pipelines that are faster and infinitely more expressive.